Artificial Intelligence (NYU Paris, Fall 2020)

 Image credit: Transhumanism and the Future of Humanity Frost & Sullivan

 There are many cognitive tasks that people can do easily and almost unconsciously but that have proven extremely difficult to program on a computer.
 Artificial intelligence is the problem of developing computer systems that can carry out these tasks.
 We will focus on five central sections in AI: Problem solving (and search methods), Logical reasoning, reasoning in uncertainty, learning with neural networks and reinforcement learning, learning by mimicking nature.
-Finally, we will also spend some time discussing some of the main challenges in computer vision and natural language understanding/processing
+Finally, we will also spend some time discussing some of the main challenges in computer vision and natural language understanding/processing For each of the sections above, we will study how they can improve the behavior of an intelligent agent.
+We will study the set of skills associated to each section and the methods that can be designed for our agent to demonstrate or at least mimic those skills.
+The course will essentially consist in building an intelligent agent by gradually endowing this agent with more and more tools as we go through each of the sections above.

 The course will also discuss some of the philosophical questions related to AI such as the Frame Problem of McCarthy and Hayes, The Mind Body problem, Searle’s “Chinese room” thought experiment, The Turing Test,…